Algebraic compressed sensing: The main technical tools: Classic algebraic geometry

 The image of a morphism of varieties is not necessarily a variety.
-However, one has the following fundamental results, which characterize images of algebraic varieties in the complex and in the real case respectively.
+However, the following fundamental results characterize images of algebraic varieties in the complex and in the real case respectively.

-\begin{theorem}[Chevalley's Theorem] Let $\Var{X} \subseteq \bbC^\ell$ be an algebraic variety and let $\phi: \Var{X} \to \bbC^n$ be a morphism of varieties.
+\begin{theorem}[Chevalley's Theorem] Let $\Var{X} \subseteq \bbC^\ell$ be a variety and let $\phi: \Var{X} \to \bbC^n$ be a morphism of varieties.
 Then $\Var{Y} = \phi(\Var{X})$ is locally closed in the Zariski topology.
 Hence, $\Var{Y}$ contains a Zariski open subset of its Zariski closure.
 Moreover, the closures of $\Var{Y}$ in the Zariski and the Euclidean topologies coincide. \end{theorem} \begin{proof} We refer to \cite[Theorem 4.19]{MichSturm:InvitationNonlinearAlgebra}. \end{proof}